dimgeorgiev1976/scripts/README.md

 # Object Literals

 Object literals provide a very convenient notation for creating new object values.
+The names of the properties can be specified as names or as strings.
+The names of the properties of the object must be known at compile time
 An object literal is a pair of curly braces surrounding zero or more name/value pairs.
-An object literal can appear anywhere an expression can appear:
+An object literal can appear anywhere an expression can appear: object literal = name : expression
+               string :
+A property’s value can be obtained from any expression, including another object literal.

 # Retrieval